What is a Root Canal?

 How Painful is a Root Canal Procedure?

 Thanks to advancements in anesthesia and dental technology, root canals are far less painful procedures than you may have heard.
-Our dentists make sure to always use the practices and techniques that allow for the most pain-free treatment possible.
+Our dentists always use the best practices and techniques for the most pain-free treatment possible.

 The dentists at OC Dental Specialists have performed thousands of root canals over the years, and our patients have reported mainly comfortable experiences in our office.
 It may sound too good to be true, but we pride ourselves on a relatively painless procedure.
 Don’t let the fear of pain cause you to hesitate to receive this treatment.
 After all, preventing and alleviating pain in your tooth is the whole point.
 We think you’ll find that, after the procedure, you’ll be on your way to feeling better than before.